-By applying gentle sustained manual pressure to restricted areas the manual therapist can relieve tension and reduce adhesions within the tender tissue.
+By manually applying gentle sustained pressure to restricted areas the therapist can relieve tension and reduce adhesions within the tender tissue.
 This results in improved motion and pain relief for the patient.

-Trigger points, sometimes called knots, are tight and painful areas within muscle and connective tissue that when touched cause or trigger a pain sensation in another part of the body.
+Trigger points, sometimes called knots, are tight and painful areas within muscle and connective tissue.
+When pressed these point trigger a pain sensation in another part of the body.

-This type of pain is called referred pain.
-Common trigger points in the upper back and shoulders when pressed refer pain to the back or side of the head.
+This is called referred pain.
+For example, by pressing common trigger points in the upper back and shoulders, pain is felt on the back or side of the head.
 Trigger points in the low back often refer pain to the glute muscles, and vice versa.
-Myofascial release and trigger point therapy can at first be uncomfortable.
-Patients are encouraged to breathe deeply while the therapist alternates between applying and releasing pressure.